kokhinmaungwin/typewriter-ticker/README.md

 ## Callback

-You can define a global callback function onComplete via window.TypewriterTicker:
+(Optional) You can define a global callback function onComplete
 ```js
 window.TypewriterTicker = {
   onComplete(el) {